Enrolments for Foundation are taken in April of each year.

 Enrolment applications are assessed against the school’s enrolment policy and acceptance letters sent out in the last week of Term 2.
 Parents are then encouraged to bring their child to meet with the principal or deputy principal.
-Families are requested to bring a Baptismal Certificate, Birth Certificate and Immunisation Certificate with them at enrolment me.
+Families are requested to bring a Baptismal Certificate, Birth Certificate and Immunisation Certificate with them at enrolment time.

 In times of limited vacancies, acceptance of enrolment is based on the following criteria: